aws-samples/responsible_ai_reduce_hallucinations_for_genai_apps/README.md

 - **Lab 0: SageMaker Model Deployment** ([lab0-deploy-sagemaker-ai-endpoint.ipynb](lab0-deploy-sagemaker-ai-endpoint.ipynb))
     - Deploy a self-hosted LLM on Amazon SageMaker AI, for use in later examples
 - **Lab 1: Contextual Grounding** ([lab1-contextual-grounding.ipynb](lab1-contextual-grounding.ipynb))
-    - Explore how RAG and similar contextual grounding patterns help reduce hallucinations in agents; their limitations; and how [Amazon Bedrock Guardrails](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-contextual-grounding-check.html) can add further protection with fully-managed API.
+    - Explore how RAG and similar contextual grounding patterns help reduce AI hallucinations in agents; their limitations; and how [Amazon Bedrock Guardrails](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-contextual-grounding-check.html) can add further protection with fully-managed API.
 - **Lab 2: Response-Level Detection** ([lab2-response-level-detection.ipynb](lab2-response-level-detection.ipynb))
-    - Use three hallucination detection methods that *only* depend on the LLM output (no reference data or internal model activations): *Semantic Similarity Analysis*, *Non-Contradiction Probability*, and *Normalized Semantic Negentropy*.
+    - Use three AI hallucination detection methods that *only* depend on the LLM output (no reference data or internal model activations): *Semantic Similarity Analysis*, *Non-Contradiction Probability*, and *Normalized Semantic Negentropy*.
     - 🛑 Note: You'll need to complete lab 0 first, before lab 2
 - **Lab 3: Token Probability-Level Detection** ([lab3-token-probability-level-detection.ipynb](lab3-token-probability-level-detection.ipynb))
-    - Try more advanced hallucination detection methods that depend on visibility of the per-token 'logprobs' output scores (which are not exposed by some proprietary model providers, but can be more efficient than response-level detection where available)
+    - Try more advanced AI hallucination detection methods that depend on visibility of the per-token 'logprobs' output scores (which are not exposed by some proprietary model providers, but can be more efficient than response-level detection where available)
     - 🛑 Note: You'll need to complete lab 0 first, before lab 3

 If you have extra time, you could also explore the **other-examples/**: